 - How to go from Tulum to Valladolid

 Tulum really only has a single 10 kilometer long stretch of beautiful beach.
-It’s bounded roughly on the north by the Mayan ruins in Tulum National Park, and on the south by the entrance to the Sian Ka’an National Biosphere Reserve.
+Tulum beach is bounded roughly on the north by the Mayan ruins in Tulum National Park, and on the south by the entrance to the Sian Ka’an National Biosphere Reserve.

 Tulum’s Beach zone can be roughly divided into three areas: north, middle, and south.
 The north beach zone is my personal favorite becuase of the proximity to the Tulum ruins, and the availability of public parking.
 But the middle and south beach zones have a wider offering of shops and restaurants.